- About ESA

 - Member Log-In

-These awards recognize educators who have gone beyond the traditional teaching methods by using insects as educational tools.
+These awards, funded by Entomological Foundation investments, recognize educators who have gone beyond the traditional teaching methods by using insects as educational tools.
 One winner will be chosen from among primary teachers (grades K-6) and one from among secondary teachers (grades 7-12).
 The recipients will receive:

-Gratis registration to attend ESA’s Annual Meeting; and
+Gratis registration to attend ESA’s Annual Meeting in the year when the award is granted; and

 These annual awards are presented at the ESA Annual Meeting.
-Teachers who win this award must be available to present a lesson plan at a symposium during the ESA Annual Meeting.
+Teachers who win this award must be available to present a lesson plan at the ESA Annual Meeting.

 Membership in ESA is not required.
 Also, a separate nominator is not required; applicants may nominate themselves.